GetTerminus/terminus-oss/libs/ui/menu/README.md

 });
 ```

-Create the menu trigger and the dropdown contents:
+Create the menu trigger, and the dropdown contents:

 ```html
 <!-- Define the menu component.
 This will be the trigger to open the menu -->